-This is no ordinary Stuffed Flank Steak, it is oozing with flavor!
+This Mushroom Stuffed Flank Steak with Goat Cheese and Basil is oozing with flavor!
 First, you get mushrooms, onions, and garlic sauteed together.
 Then they are mixed with fresh parsley and basil, then parmesan, and goat cheese!
 Roll it all up in Flank Steak and roast for an amazing dinner.

 Rough chop the parsley and Basil.
 Finely dice the onion.
 Mince the garlic.

 If whole, quarter or rough chop the mushrooms and add in batches to a mini food processor or all to a large processor.
 Pulse until rice or pea size.